Ajax and the Rails Request Authenticity Token

-Rails 1.2.6 introduced CSRF protection in the form of an authenticity token which is a reasonably long string used to make sure that any PUT / POST / DELETE request you've made to an application was really generated by you (or at least your browser) doing something in the application and that you weren't tricked into submitting it by some nefarious third party.
+Rails 1.2.6 introduced CSRF protection in the form of an authenticity token -- a reasonably long string that ensures any PUT, POST, or DELETE request to your application was genuinely triggered by you (or at least your browser) and not by some nefarious third party.

-Rails automatically adds this token to any forms generated by it's helpers, but when building rich Ajax applications it can be useful to be able to generate the Javascript by hand.
+Rails automatically adds this token to any form generated by its helpers.
+But when you're building rich Ajax interactions, you sometimes need to construct the requests by hand.

 <%= javascript_tag "window._token = '#{form_authenticity_token}';" %>

-Now you can build Ajax requests that are allowed to do stuff to the application.
+Now you can build Ajax requests that the application will actually accept:

 new Ajax.Request('/foo.json', {